-The MPIWG invites artists to work on their projects within the scholarly context of the Institute and brings them into contact with researchers.
-Artists are personally invited by directors and research group directors.
+The MPIWG invites artists to work on their projects within a scholarly context, and bringing them into contact with researchers at the Institute.
+Artists are personally invited by Directors and Research Group Leaders.

 Raviv Ganchrow was Artist-in-Residence in the Research Group "Epistemes of Modern Acoustics" in 2016.
 Raviv completed his architectural studies at the Cooper Union, New York in 2000, and received a second degree from the Institute of Sonology at The Royal Conservatory, The Hague in 2004.
 His project "Padded Sounds: The Latent Aurality of Anechoic Chambers" focused on the latent aurality of anechoic chambers.

 Ana María Gómez López was Artist-in-Residence in Department II in 2016.
 Her research at the MPIWG focused on visual representations of taphonomy—the study of natural forces that affect a biological organism after death.
 Her exhibition "The Passage of Nature" incorporates photographs and printed matter created by paleontologists, biologists, and geologists, mainly from Germany and the former Soviet Union, who formalized taphonomy as an area of study during the first half of the twentieth century.